diego1389/dev_docs/AWS/Cloud certified practitioner/Cloud practitioner certif notes.md

             - Integrated with many programming languages.
             - Lambda container image: it must implement the Lambda Runtime API.
             - For example when you upload an image on AWS S3 it will trigger a lambda function that will create thumbnail on S3 or write metadata on DynamoDB.
-            - You pay per calles (first one million requests are free).
+            - You pay per calls (first one million requests are free).
             - Pay for the duration (in increments of 100 ms)
     - **Lambda hands-on:**
         - Lambda explanation: https://us-east-2.console.aws.amazon.com/lambda/home?region=us-east-2#/begin